johan-preus/ml-project-3/README.md

 ## Dataset
 The dataset consists of chest X-ray images categorized into two classes:

-- NORMAL: Healthy individuals
+- **NORMAL**: Healthy individuals
-- PNEUMONIA: Individuals with pneumonia
+- **PNEUMONIA**: Individuals with pneumonia
--

 Ensure the dataset is organized into the **train, test, and val directories** with appropriate subdirectories for each class.

 ## Data Preprocessing

 The preprocessing steps include:

-1. Loading Images: Images are loaded from the specified directories.
+1. **Loading Images**: Images are loaded from the specified directories.
-2. Resizing with Padding: Images are resized to 256x256 pixels while maintaining the aspect ratio, and padding is applied to fill the empty space.
+2. **Resizing** with Padding: Images are resized to 256x256 pixels while maintaining the aspect ratio, and padding is applied to fill the empty space.
-3. Normalization: Pixel values are normalized to the range [0, 1].
+3. **Normalization**: Pixel values are normalized to the range [0, 1].

 ## Model Architecture